Lemniscate-SHA-256/Lemniscate-SHA-256/README.md

-Wu wei polymath, so I act by the sword of kaizen and my Tao.
+Wu wei polymath, so I act by the sword of kaizen and through my Tao.
 Finding my hakagure.
-Anyigba sesẽ gake akpakpa zɔna blewu (Éwé) ~ "The earth is hard but the chameleon walks softly"
+Anyigba sesẽ gake agama zɔna blewu (Éwé) ~ "The earth is hard but the chameleon walks softly"

 “And those who were seen dancing were thought to be insane by those who could not hear the music.”
 ― Friedrich Nietzsche